mlcommons/medperf/docs/mlcubes/mlcube_models.md

 Make sure you include in your docker file any system dependency your code depends on.
 It is also common to have `pip` dependencies.
 Make sure you install them in the docker file as well.

-Below we show the docker file provided in the template:
+Below is the docker file provided in the template:

 ``` dockerfile title="Dockerfile"
 --8<-- "examples/chestxray/model_custom_cnn/project/Dockerfile"